tlocke/quiz/questions.md

    about other 3D shapes.
 Match the name of the shape with the number of faces it has:

-   * Names: Tetrahedron, Cube, Octahedron, Dodecahedron
+   * Names: Dodecahedron, Octahedron, Tetrahedron, Cube
    * Faces: 6, 8, 4, 12

 2. I went into Adele's Takeaway over the road and asked how much a large